-The Rx Instrument with an Analyzer Module installed can monitor the selected input and display details of any Ancillary packets within the SDI data stream.
+The Rx Instrument with an Analyzer Module installed and SDI analysis option can monitor the selected input and display details of any Ancillary packets within the SDI data stream.

 The Ancillary Packet Status window is accessed by clicking on an Analyzer slot on the monitor output task bar and selecting "ANC Status".
 This will create a new window panel for the selected input.